ironmeld/boot2now/README.md

 Bootstrapping serves to isolate all inputs and outputs in the construction of software.
 Moreover, a stricter form of authentication includes auditing all tools used in the construction as well, recursively.
 A strict bootstrap-audit can only be satisfied by bootstrapping your tools from "scratch".

+## Building

+Type `make`.

+The Makefile:

+* Bootstraps/Builds the boot kernel
+* Creates a large shell script with stage0-posix x86 source included within
+* Runs the kernel under qemu with the shell script in order to build M2-Mesoplanet
+    * An after.kaem script builds and runs the final artifact (currently helloworld from helloworld.c)
+    * The builder writes the artifact back to the hard drive
+    * The builder outputs the length of the artifact to the screen
+* Extracts the artifact from the beginning of the hard drive using the output length
+* Runs the artifact locally

-## Status
+## Structure

-The most kernel in this project is from [builder-hex0](https://github.com/ironmeld/builder-hex0).
+The kernel in this project is from [builder-hex0](https://github.com/ironmeld/builder-hex0).
 A snapshot copy of that project is included in the builder-hex0 subdirectory.
+For detailed history, consult the source project.

 The size of the initial boot sector seed is only 384 bytes of binary code.
 See builder-hex0/builder-hex0-mini.hex0 for the hex source code.